In this section

-Johnshaven can be found on the Aberdeenshire Coast and home to one of Aberdeenshire’s seven charming harbours.
+Johnshaven can be found on the Aberdeenshire Coast and is home to one of Aberdeenshire’s seven charming harbours.

 The village has its own quirks too.
 The ‘Sea Pie’, a steak beef, potato and onion medley, was born in Johnshaven.
 The local delicacy would have been lovingly made centuries ago to feed the crews of the fishing boats that came into the harbour.

-If you’re looking for something a bit different, the Benholm and Johnshaven Heritage Museum is a resorted Lifeboat Shed.
+If you’re looking for something a bit different, the Benholm and Johnshaven Heritage Museum is a restored Lifeboat Shed.
 This quirky museum gives insight into Johnshaven’s seafaring souls and culture whilst also boasting impressive views towards the historic harbour.